Overview

 conflicts of interest.

-registration at the state level.
+its previous registration at the state level.

-The information set forth in this brochure is qualified in its entirety by the applicable
+The information set forth in this Brochure is qualified in its entirety by the applicable

-investment advisory agreement.
+Investment Advisory Agreement.
 In the event of a conflict between the information

-set forth in this brochure and the information in the applicable investment advisory
+set forth in this Brochure and the information in the applicable Investment Advisory

-agreement, such document shall control.
+Agreement, such Investment Advisory Agreement shall control.

-All clients are encouraged to review this brochure in its entirety.
+All Clients are encouraged to review this Brochure in its entirety.

 2